-Count Basie – Through His Own Eyes premieres Thursday, February 13 at 8:30 p.m. as part of Black History Month.
+Count Basie – Through His Own Eyes airs Saturday, August 22 at 4:30 p.m.

 Known as “the King of the Swing Kings,” bandleader and pianist Count Basie brought the blues to the big band podium and redefined jazz.
 This revealing biography, told in his own words, uncovers his private world through home movies, photos, and personal letters; rare performances with Frank Sinatra, Billie Holiday, and Sammy Davis, Jr.; and interviews with former band members – shedding light on Basie’s relationship with his wife Catherine and disabled daughter Diane, the “hidden core of his creative life.”